-- the preclinical development, clinical development, commercialization, or post-marketing studies of our product candidates and products, including our HAE program, peramivir, galidesivir, and early stage discovery programs; - the potential funding from our contracts with NIAID/HHS and BARDA/HHS for the development of galidesivir; - the potential for government stockpiling orders of peramivir, additional regulatory approvals of peramivir or milestones, royalties or profit from sales of peramivir by us or our partners; - the potential use of peramivir as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - the implementation of our business model, strategic plans for our business, products, product candidates and technology; - our ability to establish and maintain collaborations or out-license rights to our product candidates; - plans, programs, progress and potential success of our collaborations, including SUL for peramivir, Mundipharma for forodesine and Shionogi and Green Cross for peramivir in their territories; - Royalty Sub's ability to service its payment obligations in respect of the PhaRMA Notes, and our ability to benefit from our equity interest in Royalty Sub; - the Currency Hedge Agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - · estimates of our expenses, revenues, capital requirements, annual cash utilization, and our needs for additional financing; - our ability to continue as a going concern; - the timing or likelihood of regulatory filings or regulatory agreements, deferrals, and approvals; - our ability to raise additional capital to fund our operations or repay our recourse debt obligations; - our ability to comply with the covenants as set forth in the agreements governing our debt obligations; - our financial performance; and - · competitive companies, technologies and our industry.
+- statements about the benefits of the transactions contemplated by the Merger Agreement, including future financial and operating results; - Idera's and BioCryst's plans, objectives, expectations and intentions; - the expected timing of completion of the transactions contemplated by the Merger Agreement; and other statements relating to the Mergers that are not historical facts; - the preclinical development, clinical development, commercialization, or post-marketing studies of our product candidates and products, including our HAE program, peramivir, galidesivir, and early stage discovery programs; - the potential funding from our contracts with NIAID/HHS and BARDA/HHS for the development of galidesivir;

+- the potential for government stockpiling orders of peramivir, additional regulatory approvals of peramivir or milestones, royalties or profit from sales of peramivir by us or our partners; - the potential use of peramivir as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - the implementation of our business model, strategic plans for our business, products, product candidates and technology; - our ability to establish and maintain collaborations or out-license rights to our product candidates; - the outcome, cost and timing of any resolution of disputes and legal proceedings; - plans, programs, progress and potential success of our collaborations, including SUL for peramivir, Mundipharma for Mundesine and Shionogi and Green Cross for peramivir in their territories; - Royalty Sub's ability to service its payment obligations in respect of the PhaRMA Notes; - the Currency Hedge Agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, revenues, capital requirements, annual cash utilization, and our needs for additional financing; - our ability to continue as a going concern; - the timing or likelihood of regulatory filings or regulatory agreements, deferrals, and approvals; - our ability to raise additional capital to fund our operations or repay our recourse debt obligations; - the timing or likelihood of entering into a U.S. government stockpile order and our ability to execute any such order; - our ability to comply with the covenants as set forth in the agreements governing our debt obligations; - our financial performance; and - competitive companies, technologies and our industry.